 Summer is also the time where women specifically are pressured to look their best.
 Model Alexis Ren captioned her recent Instagram photo “The industry would collapse if we all felt good enough for ourselves.”
 This really resonated with me because it is so blatantly true, yet we choose to ignore it.
 Companies like FitTea and Sugar Bear Hair vitamins are based on women’s desire to look better, would go out of business if people were content with themselves.
 Messages from the media and from each other often imply that we should want to change, that we should care about looking slimmer, smaller and tanner.
 And if we don’t, we worry that we are at risk of being the target of someone else’s body-shaming comments.

 Many companies rely on our desire to appear better to sell their products.
-Just look at the models companies use to represent their products.
-By shaping a stereotypical “desirable” person with traits hard to achieve like a skinny figure, symmetrical face and clear skin, costumers fall into a never ending chase to look that way.
-Therefore, often making us unhappy with our bodies.
+Just look at the models that companies use to represent their products.
+By shaping a stereotypical “desirable” person with traits hard to achieve like a skinny figure, symmetrical face and clear skin, customers fall into a never-ending chase to look that way.
+Therefore, making us unhappy with our bodies.

-Companies harmful “self hate” marketing technique has seeped its way into our social behavior.
+Companies’ harmful self-hatee” marketing technique has seeped its way into our social behavior.
 We all have that one friend who we find absolutely beautiful, yet we still hear them talk negatively about their body.
 It almost sounds selfish or stupid hearing someone who is commercially pretty saying they don’t look good.
 However, self-hating for women has strangely become a normal topic of conversation.
-When bonding, girls often comment/admit what they find wrong with their bodies.
-The film Mean Girls has a scene where the main characters are all looking in the mirror criticizing their bodies.
+When bonding, girls often comment or admit what they find wrong with their bodies.
+The film Mean Girls has a scene where the main characters are all looking in the mirror, criticizing their bodies.
 Regina George says “my pores are huge” and Gretchen Wieners says “Oh, please I hate my calves.”
 It feels as if it is a crime to like yourself as a woman and the only form of self assurance you have is what other people say.

-It’s okay to want to look what society considers pretty by doing things like wear makeup, and nice clothes.
+It’s okay to want to look like what society considers pretty by doing things like wearing makeup, and nice clothes.
 Personally, I find myself most comfortable with makeup on.
-However, no one should feel that they need to change to be accepted, or not be body shamed.
+However, no one should feel that they need to change to be accepted or to not be body shamed.

 Forget what the companies tell you.
 Forget people who tell you why and how to change.
 If you are healthy, or working on becoming healthy, that is all that matters.
 This summer, wear that shirt you have always wanted to wear but have been to scared to.
 Compliment people who you admire.
-Tell that girl/guy you like their outfit.
+Tell that girl or guy that you like their outfit.
 Summer 2018 and the rest of your life, do and wear the things that make you feel confident.